Houston Schools Offering Engineering Technology Degrees

 University of Houston

-The University of Houston (UH), located in south central Houston, offers over 300 graduate and undergraduate certificate and degree programs.
+The University of Houston (UH), located in south central Houston, offers more than 100 graduate and undergraduate certificate and degree programs.
 Students can choose from on-campus, online or continuing education courses and programs.
 UH's College of Technology provides many professional programs geared toward training students for immediate employment in engineering technology fields.